GodotWorkshop

 Screenshot 2025-02-06 at 10 54 42 PM

 Epic!
 Lets now add some code to add some movement to our character.
-Lets go back to the dino scene and lets click the add script button in the hierarchy.
+Go back to the dino scene and lets click the add script button in the hierarchy.
 Click create and you should get a file that looks like the following.

 Screenshot 2025-02-06 at 11 01 23 PM